eduuh/learning/datastructuresandAlgorithms/ProblemSolvingProcess.md

 - Explore concrete Examples
 - Break it Down
 - Solve/ Simplify
-- Look Back and Refactor
+- Look Back and refactor the code

 Before you start typing, There are very many deliberate questions you can ask that will help you to solve the problem.

  ### Understand the Problem

- How do you test the undestanding of the question.
+ How do you test the understanding of the question.

  1. Can I restate the problem in my own words?
  2. What are the inputs that go into the problem?
  3. What are the output that should come from the solution to the problem?
  4. Can the outputs be determined from the inputs?
-In other worsd , do I have enough information to solve the problem? (you may not be able to answer this question until you set about solving the problem.
+In other words , do I have enough information to solve the problem? (you may not be able to answer this question until you set about solving the problem.
 That's okay its still worth considering the question at this early stage.)
  5. How should I label the important piece of data that are a part of problem?.

 ### A very simple example